Countdown to Final Crisis: Promotional campaign

 A series of in-house ads for series undergoing revamps also appeared.
 These ads incorporated the series' title as a partial crumbling stone block on a white background and the tagline "The Countdown continues".
 All of them were illustrated by Ryan Sook.

 Reception

 Critical reaction

 IGN criticized Countdown and called it one of the worst event comics, noting its general lack of focus, uninteresting plot threads, and its overall pointlessness due to being contradicted in the early issues of Final Crisis.
+Author Rokk of Comic Book Revolution, in their review of the final issue, opined that Countdown was "horribly plotted and paced", being a "flawed and poorly conceived idea", and criticized the handling of characters and the lack of character development.
+Columnist Sara Century, of Comic Book Herald, in a retrospective of the maxi-series, criticized, among other flaws, the handling of female characters, like Mary Marvel, its "repetitive story beats", "wildly flat characterization", and lack of stakes.
+Amadeo Gandolfi, in Kiel University's academic journal Closure, compared the maxiseries to its subsequent event, Final Crisis, calling the former "messy, absurd and overhyped".

 Sales figures

 Sales of Countdown began with issue #51 selling 91,054 orders from Diamond Comics Distributors, making it the nineteenth best-selling comic book in May 2007.
 After the first issue, sales steadily dropped to a low of 72,077 copies with issue #40.
 Sales of subsequent issues briefly jumped to a high of approximately 88,000 copies per issue, before gradually declining into the 67,000 range.